mindspore-ai/docs/docs/mindarmour/docs/source_en/design.md

 ### Model Asset Security

 Deep learning models have high business value and knowledge attributes.
-To protect model asset security and prevent models from being illegally copied, redistributed, and abused during transmission, deployment, and running, MindArmour provides encryption-based model file protection and structure parameter obfuscation-based lightweight model protection.
+To protect model asset security and prevent models from being illegally copied, redistributed, and abused during transmission, deployment, and running, MindSpore Armour provides encryption-based model file protection and structure parameter obfuscation-based lightweight model protection.

 #### Model Encryption

-To ensure the security of model flushing to disks, MindArmour integrates the CKPT and MINDIR encryption and decryption functions in the framework.
+To ensure the security of model flushing to disks, MindSpore Armour integrates the CKPT and MINDIR encryption and decryption functions in the framework.
 Developers can encrypt models and load ciphertext models before flushing models to disks.
 In the training phase, you can transfer the encryption key and encryption mode to the framework to enable the model encryption function and generate a ciphertext model.
 When the inference service is deployed, the same encryption key and mode are transferred to the framework during encryption and export to enable decryption during running.

 ![encrypted](./images/encrypted.png)